-The Washington Kindergarten Inventory of Developing Skills (WaKIDS) is a transition process that strives to connect the key adults in a child's life and provide a smooth transition between early learning or home, into the TK and/or kindergarten classroom.
+The Washington Kindergarten Inventory of Developing Skills (WaKIDS) is a transition process that strives to connect the key adults in a child's life and provide a smooth transition between early learning or home, into the kindergarten classroom.

-WaKIDS also provides important information about where Washington's Transition to Kindergarten (TK) and kindergarten students are in their development early in the school year.
-Inequities begin prior to the start of public schooling and persist far into the child's educational experience and beyond.
+WaKIDS also provides important information about of where Washington's kindergartners are in their development early in the school year.
+Inequities begin prior to the start of kindergarten and persist far into the child's K-12 experience and beyond.
 For too many children, this opportunity gap is never resolved (Cook, 2019; Iruka et al, 2018; Winsler et al, 2008).
 WaKIDS data is helping make clear that many children who experience an opportunity gap at the start of formal schooling face further barriers created by the system that is meant to support them (Fontil et al, 2019; Winsler et al, 2008).
 The data collected through WaKIDS helps to inform classroom decisions about individualized learning and district-and state-level decisions about education policy and investments.